EMPLOYEE RESOURCING - 2024/5

 Module content

-Over 11 three-hour sessions we will introduce and discuss a wide range of topic areas relating to the staffing of organisations; a particular emphasis being placed on contemporary developments and debates in the field.
+Over sessions we will introduce and discuss a wide range of topic areas relating to the staffing of organisations; a particular emphasis being placed on contemporary developments and debates in the field.
 In our sessions we will focus on the following:

 • global and contemporary content of HRM